-Goodwill and Intangible Assets
+Goodwill and Intangible Assets, Net

 Goodwill represents the cost of acquired businesses in excess of the fair value of the related net assets acquired.
 We test goodwill for impairment on an annual basis and on an interim basis when certain events or circumstances exist.
 For both the annual and interim tests, we have the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of our company is less than its carrying amount.
 If after assessing the totality of events or circumstances, we determine it is more likely than not that the fair value of our company is greater than its carrying amount, then performing the two-step impairment test is not required.
 However, if we conclude otherwise, we are then required to perform the first step of the two-step impairment test.
 Goodwill impairment is determined by comparing the estimated fair value of our company with its respective carrying value.
 If the estimated fair value exceeds the carrying value, goodwill is not deemed to be impaired.
 If the estimated fair value is below carrying value, however, further analysis is required to determine the amount of the impairment.
 Additionally, if the carrying value is zero or a negative value and it is determined that it is more likely than not the goodwill is impaired, further analysis is required.
 The estimated fair value of our company is derived based on valuation techniques we believe market participants would use.
-We have elected December 31 as our annual impairment testing date.
+We have performed impairment testing on December 31, 2018 with no impairment charges resulting from the annual impairment test.